openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 The only multi-user advantage that the adversary could gain therefore consists of queries to H that are meaningful for two different users u1 != u2 and their associated public keys.
 This is only the case if

     (c1*_u1, c2*_u1) = (c1*_u2, c2*_u2)

 as the ciphertext values decide for which challenge the query is meaningful.
 This means that a ciphertext collision is needed between challenges.
 Assuming that the randomness used in the generation of the two challenges is uncorrelated, this is negligible.

 In consequence, the ciphertexts already work sufficiently well as domain-separator.

-## SPHINCS+ {#slhdsa-sec-cons}
+## SLH-DSA Message Randomizer {#slhdsa-sec-cons}

-The original specification of SPHINCS+ {{SPHINCS-Subm}} prescribes an optional randomized hashing.
-This is not used in this specification, as OpenPGP v6 signatures already provide a salted hash of the appropriate size.
+The specification of SLH-DSA {{FIPS-205}} prescribes an optional non-deterministic message randomizer.
+This is not used in this specification, as OpenPGP v6 signatures already provide a salted signature data digest of the appropriate size.

 ## Binding hashes in signatures with signature algorithms